the auto RACING helmet EXPLAINED

 Snell K regulates karting helmets.
 Snell M regulates motorcycle helmets.
 These may be accepted at lower horsepower events such as autocross, but they are not fire retardant or constructed to protect you from the rigors (and consequences) associated with high performance driving.

 Snell SA2020 is the current homologation for auto helmets.
 The standard is augmented every five years, and the manufacturers have to build their next generation of helmets to comply with the new standard.
-Snell SA2025 will be introduced October 2025.
+Snell SA2025 will be introduced in October 2025

 FOR YOUR FIRST HPDE EVENT we recommend you prioritize…